Cart (0)

 Process — Natural, Washed

 To achieve these qualities with the Assembly House Espresso, we source coffees that naturally exhibit these characteristics.
-And then we roast them in ways that ensure they are fully optimised for this brew method.
+And then we roast them in ways that ensure they are fully optimised for espresso and also offer a delicious cup when brewed with all other methods

 Over multi-year partnerships, we work with a small group of producers to rotate the coffee seasonally, so that: